dadleyy/flyby/README.md

 param | type | details
 ----- | ----- | -----
-url template | string | the string used by the resource factory to generate the final url based on data sent into the api call. parameters in the template are url mappings | object | in order for the factory to know how to... custom actions | object | an object that defines custom actions following the `action` interface defined below.
+url template | `string` | The string used by the resource factory to generate the final url based on data sent into the api call. url mappings | `object` | An object with key-value pairs used by the factory to map action input values to url parameters. custom actions | `object` | An object that defines custom actions following the `action` interface defined below.

+<a name="url_template"></a>
+**url template**

+The url template of a resource lets the resource build the uri that gets sent to the server.

 <a name="url_mappings"></a>
 **url mappings**